History of Peizhui – Most Exquisite Hanfu Ornament

 Early Ming Peizhui:

-The Ming dynasty costume system also has restrictions on the material of Peizhui: in the “History of Ming dynasty – Yufuzhi (明史·舆服志)”, for the customization of the empress's informal dress: “Three years of Hongwu (1370) set: yellow Dashan (大衫), dark blue Xiapei, gold woven with cloud and dragon pattern, decorated with pendants of beads and jades, engraved with dragon pattern.”
+The Ming dynasty costume system also has restrictions on the of Peizhui: in the “History of Ming dynasty – Yufuzhi (明史·舆服志)”, for the customization of the empress's informal dress: “Three years of Hongwu (1370) set: yellow Dashan (大衫), dark blue Xiapei, gold woven with cloud and dragon pattern, decorated with pendants of beads and jades, engraved with dragon pattern.”

-The fourth of the Hongwu was also set: for all external Mingfu (外命妇, women who were given titles because their husbands or sons), the first grade should use the jade pendant, the second grade to the fifth grade should use the gold pendant, the sixth grade to the seventh grade should use the gold-plated silver pendant, and the eighth grade to the ninth grade should use the silver pendant.
+The fourth year of the Hongwu was also set: for all external Mingfu (外命妇, women who were given titles because their husbands or sons), the first grade should use the jade pendant, the second grade to the fifth grade should use the gold pendant, the sixth grade to the seventh grade should use the gold-plated silver pendant, and the eighth grade to the ninth grade should use the silver pendant.

 History of Peizhui - Most Exquisite Hanfu Ornament-12